Last Updated on: 16th August 2023, 11:40 pm

 The Hermann’s tortoise is native to Mediterranean Europe, where the climate is marked by dry summers and wet winters.
 In the wild, these tortoises brumate during the cold season, when the temperatures drop below 45 degrees Fahrenheit.

 When kept in captivity, Hermann’s tortoises can forgo brumation.
-However, it’s better for their health and growth if they endure their long sleep for at least 10-12 weeks, starting from late autumn to early spring.
+However, it’s better for their health and growth if they have their long sleep for at least 10-12 weeks between late autumn and the early spring.

 Horsefield tortoises (or Russian tortoises) are endemic to the Russian Steppes, India, China, and Afghanistan.
-These geographical areas experience significant drops in temperatures, especially between October and March.
+These geographical areas experience significant temperature drops, especially between October and March.
 For this reason, wild horsefield tortoises brumate 2-4 months, starting from November each year.

 These species brumate for longer since food resources in their natural habitats often run out during winter.
-However, when kept in captivity, the brumation period can be shortened, as they can readily access the resources they need.
+However, the brumation period can be shortened when kept in captivity, as they can readily access the necessary resources.

-Since they’re vulnerable to illnesses during the cold season, they need to be provided with a heat lamp and UV light throughout the brumation period.
+Since they’re vulnerable to illnesses during the cold season, they must be provided with a heat lamp and UV light throughout the brumation period.

 The marginated tortoise originates from the mountainous regions of Southern Greece and isolated enclaves in Italy and Sardinia.